LaurentRosenfeld/thinkperl6/README.md

 **Note**: The chances of a successful compilation increase if you have an almost complete installation of a recent TeX Live distribution.

+Also note that a PDF version is available (https://github.com/LaurentRosenfeld/thinkperl6/tree/master/PDF).